namberino/pcb-business-card/README.md

 ![pcb view](img/pcb-view.png)

+The circuit is a standalone Arduino Uno circuit with FTDI programmer support

 # Plans

 I plan on improving on this design.
 Here's a couple bullet points on what I plan on improving: